From Christians to unbelievers: The Gungor Trend That’s Sweeping Churches

 → Why kids should stop listening to Billie Eilish.

 What parents need to teach their kids

-Less than 10 years before declaring himself to be an atheist, Michael Gungor said: “I think my specific place in the Body is to help people experience the presence of God in their lives.”
+Years before declaring himself to be an atheist, Michael Gungor said: “I think my specific place in the Body is to help people experience the presence of God in their lives.”
 His song evolved from singing, “God is my father” to a bitter “God is, not my father.”
 (Worshiping Evolutionist)

 For Lisa Gungor, her twisted view of Christian life was, “If I am good enough, if I pray enough, if I believe enough, then I get blessings, a baby, or a good life.”
 From an evangelist, they now encourage others not to be afraid to break free from the ‘bubble.’

 The most critical Bible lesson we can teach our children is our testimony.
 If we can carry forth God’s love to them, they will always remember that God is love.